- With over 7,100 islands, the Philippines is considered the world’s marine biodiversity epicenter.

 - Learn what fish to expect to catch when you go saltwater fishing in the Philippines.

-The Philippines has a lot to offer, especially regarding the variety and quantity of fish.
-In addition to the fantastic game fishing, the friendly, courteous people of the Philippines are happy to be your guide.
+The Philippines has much to offer, especially regarding the variety and quantity of fish.
+In addition to the fantastic game fishing, the friendly, courteous people of the entire country are happy to be your guide.

 Now, lend me 10 minutes of your time, and I will take you on a wonderful Philippine fishing trip through the knowledge and information of this article.